mohsr/Choccy/README.md

 ## A. Overview

 Choccy is a Lisp language and interpreter I am writing in C with the help of Daniel Holden's guide at www.buildyourownlisp.com.
-Once I am done with the guide, I will continue to add new features to the language.
+Once I finish the guide, I will continue to add new features to the language.

-Here you can see my progress through Holden's guide, which can be interpreted as a sort of short-term to do list:

-[X] Chapter 1:  Introduction

-[X] Chapter 2:  Installation

-[X] Chapter 3:  Basics

-[X] Chapter 4:  An Interactive Prompt

-[X] Chapter 5:  Languages

-[X] Chapter 6:  Parsing

-[X] Chapter 7:  Evaluation

-[X] Chapter 8:  Error Handling

-[ ] Chapter 9:  S-Expressions

-[ ] Chapter 10: Q-Expressions

-[ ] Chapter 11: Variables

-[ ] Chapter 12: Functions

-[ ] Chapter 13: Conditionals

-[ ] Chapter 14: Strings

-[ ] Chapter 15: Standard Library

-[ ] Chapter 16: Bonus Projects

 ## B. Acknowledgments